marcospgp/marcospgp.github.io/_posts/2021-05-10-hand-sway-in-unity.md

 The `Player` object has a camera and some simple movement and look-around functionality.

 The `Player Hands` object is solely responsible for the hand sway.
-It holds a reference to the player's `Camera` and follows it around by applying three different forces:
+It holds a reference to the `Player`'s camera and follows it around by applying three different forces:

 ![Forces]({% link assets/2021-05-10-hand-sway-in-unity/2.png %})